-In connection with the acquisition of Plaza El Segundo on December 30, 2011, we assumed our pro-rata share of an existing mortgage loan with a face amount of \$175.0 million and a fair value of approximately \$185.6 million.
-As Plaza El Segundo is a consolidated property, 100% of the mortgage loan is included in our consolidated balance sheet.
-The mortgage loan requires monthly interest only payments through maturity, bears interest at a weighted average rate of 6.33% and matures on August 5, 2017.
+In connection with the acquisition of East Bay Bridge on December 21, 2012, we assumed a mortgage loan with a face amount of \$62.9 million and a fair value of approximately \$67.6 million.
+The mortgage loan bears interest at 5.13% and matures on March 1, 2016.

-During 2011, 2010 and 2009, the maximum amount of borrowings outstanding under our revolving credit facility was \$265.0 million, \$82.0 million and \$172.5 million, respectively.
-The weighted average amount of borrowings outstanding was \$163.5 million, \$23.4 million and \$47.7 million, respectively, and the weighted average interest rate, before amortization of debt fees, was 1.0%, 0.7% and 1.4%, respectively.
-At December 31, 2011, our \$400.0 million revolving credit facility had no amounts outstanding and requires an annual facility fee of \$0.8 million.
-At December 31, 2010, our \$300.0 million revolving credit facility had a weighted average interest rate, before amortization of debt fees, of 0.7% and required an annual facility fee of \$0.5 million.
+During 2012, 2011 and 2010, the maximum amount of borrowings outstanding under our revolving credit facility was \$186.0 million, \$265.0 million and \$82.0 million, respectively.
+The weighted average amount of borrowings outstanding was \$1.5 million, \$163.5 million and \$23.4 million, respectively, and the weighted average interest rate, before amortization of debt fees, was 1.4%, 1.0% and 0.7%, respectively.
+The revolving credit facility requires an annual facility fee of \$0.8 million.
+At December 31, 2012 and 2011, our revolving credit facility had no amounts outstanding.

 Our revolving credit facility and certain notes require us to comply with various financial covenants, including the maintenance of minimum shareholders' equity and debt coverage ratios and a maximum ratio of debt to net worth.
-As of December 31, 2011, we were in compliance with all loan covenants.
+As of December 31, 2012, we were in compliance with all loan covenants.

-Scheduled principal payments on mortgages payable, notes payable, senior notes and debentures as of December 31, 2011 are as follows:
+Scheduled principal payments on mortgages payable, notes payable, senior notes and debentures as of December 31, 2012 are as follows: